juliafmorgado/julia/content/english/posts/2024-04-04_cloud-native-dev-challenge2.md

 3. After checking your data, you can exit the `psql` interface by typing `\q`.

 Remember, every time your application handles a POST request to the `/save` endpoint and successfully processes it, a new record should be inserted into your database.
 You can keep the `psql` interface open and run the `SELECT` command as many times as you like to see new records as they are added.

+## Conclusion
+### Application Connection
+- The Node.js application connected to the locally installed PostgreSQL database.
+- The application stored and retrieved data directly from the local database.

+### Persistence
+- Data is stored on your local machine’s file system where PostgreSQL is configured to store its data files.
+- The table exists persistently in the local database unless manually dropped or the database is deleted.

+Happy coding, and see you in the next challenge!

+***

+If you liked this article, follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey daily), connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [Youtube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!